Is your resume difficult to read?

 You might also be tempted to download a fancy resume template with multiple colors and a unique design.

-However, employers (especially those in conservative fields such as banking) often prefer a more toned-down presentation.
-In addition, ATS systems may not be able to correctly identify the meaning of text in these formats.
+However, employers (especially those in conservative fields such as banking) often prefer a toned-down presentation.
+In addition, ATS may not be able to accurately “read” text in every part of a graphics-laden template, according to this Harvard study and executive recruiter Jack Kelly.

-Top resume writers are trained to ensure your content can be parsed by ATS and humans – which is why you’ll see innovative designs in their portfolios.
-Be careful with advanced formatting if YOU don’t know how to use it!
+Professional resume writers are trained to place content where it can be parsed by ATS and humans (this is why you’ll see innovative, ATS-friendly designs in their resume sample portfolios).

+Avoid advanced formats and templates to be on the safe side.
 Instead, use a classic resume format, accentuated with a hint of color in section headings.
-Skip text boxes for important information (as ATS systems can’t parse these graphics) and refrain from adding a headshot (unless you’re applying to positions in Europe).
+Skip text boxes for important data (ATS can’t parse these graphics) and refrain from adding a headshot (unless you’re applying to positions in Europe).

 It’s important to treat your resume as a marketing document, using the same principles as a successful ad campaign: brief descriptions, powerful metrics, and easy navigation.

-You’ll get the BEST results by simplifying your resume format, condensing data, and featuring achievements that show leadership and drive.
+You’ll get the BEST results by simplifying your resume format, focusing on relevant skills, and featuring achievements that show leadership and drive.